splanck/vc/docs/command_line.md

 quotes which will be removed during parsing.
 Spaces and quote characters can also be escaped with a backslash.

+Setting the `VC_NAMED_LOCALS` environment variable enables named symbols for local variables without requiring the `--named-locals` option.
+The command-line flag and environment variable are combined, so passing the flag when the variable is set simply keeps the behaviour active.

 Use `vc -o out.s source.c` to compile a file, `vc -c -o out.o source.c` to produce an object, `vc --link -o prog main.c util.c` to build an executable from multiple sources, `vc -S source.c` to print the assembly to the